Catalog: Dutchess BOCES (Web Registration)

 Dutchess BOCES is an approved Sponsor of Continuing Teacher and Leader Education (CTLE) pursuant to Section 80-6 of the Regulations of the Commissioner of Education.

 When students shut down, avoid tasks, or disengage, it's rarely about capability - it's almost always about cognitive load, emotional safety, or unclear pathways to success.
 This session reframes differentiation through a restorative lens: as a way to protect student dignity, increase access, reduce behavioral friction, and strengthen classroom belonging.
 Participants will learn practical Tier 1 structures that function as early interventions: chunking routines, oral-rehearsal strategies, visible scaffolds, and predictable classroom protocols that help students regain a sense of competence and control.
 Attendees will walk away with ready-to-use tools that support both rigor and humanity.
+Workshop is provided at no cost to center members.

 Program: School Library System

-Audience: Middle School Librarians
+Audience: Middle and High School Librarians

 Dates: 2/24/2026 to 5/12/2026